-As a result of the foregoing factors, based on industry data, we estimate that approximately 54% of all industry retail locations have closed since 1999 and that industry manufacturers have closed 120 manufacturing facilities, representing 36% of the industry's manufacturing facilities.
+As a result of the foregoing factors, based on industry data, we estimate that by the end of 2005, approximately 54% of all industry retail locations have closed since the end of 1999 and that the number of active industry manufacturing facilities have dropped by 106 plants over the same period, representing a 33% reduction in the number of the industry's manufacturing facilities.

-We expect that the current industry downturn is likely to continue, at least in the near term.
+We expect that the industry is likely to remain at or near its current levels, at least in the near term.
 The availability of consumer financing for the purchase of manufactured homes continues to be constrained, as discussed below.
 In addition, the large number of repossessed homes being offered for sale continues to have an adverse impact on demand for new manufactured homes.
 Although it is difficult to predict future industry conditions, these factors tend to indicate that a sustained recovery in the manufactured housing industry is unlikely to occur in the near term.

-If the current industry downturn gets materially worse, we may incur operating and net losses, and may be required to take steps in an attempt to mitigate the effect of unfavorable industry conditions, such as the closure of facilities or consolidation of existing operations.
+If current industry conditions get materially worse, we may incur operating and net losses, and may be required to take steps in an attempt to mitigate the effect of unfavorable industry conditions, such as the closure of facilities or consolidation of existing operations.
 These steps could impair our ability to conduct our business in a manner consistent with past practice and could make it more difficult for us to expand our operations if and when industry conditions improve.
 Furthermore, some of these steps could lead to fixed asset impairment charges and goodwill impairment charges.